khalil5754/khalil5754.github.io/_posts/2024-02-13-your-new-blog-post.md

 <img width="730" alt="image" src="https://user-images.githubusercontent.com/44441178/195230082-275cd877-da46-41ee-9e77-4f8c261ed1c2.png">

-###### Highlighted Values in Red Indicate Restriction Coefficients Greater Than 0.1
+###### Figure 5: OECD FDI Restrictiveness by Country.
+Highlighted Values in Red Indicate Restriction Coefficients Greater Than 0.1

 Canada’s restriction coefficient is evidently high relative to its peers.
 The total is, however, certainly skewed up heavily due to Canada’s incredibly restrictive telecommunications and media industries.
 These are two industries that Canadian regulatory bodies consider “distinguished” Canadian sectors wherein it is vital that Canadian culture must be “protected”.

 Interesting.

 There are many more factors, such as taxes and foreign policy, that make Canada an attractive destination.
-However, this blog was never meant to be in-depth the topic, but I figured I should write about something I'm passionate about.
-This was a short post - but don't get used to it.
+However, this blog was never meant to be in-depth on the topic, but I figured I should write about something I'm passionate about.

 Signing off,